Fox-of-the-Kin/E6-and-E9-BDScript/README.md

 if you plan on using and modifying the code you must add `Code Made by @foxofthekin, Modifyed by (Your name here)` on the footer or anywhere on the command!

+# Slash command information!

+Slash commands ARE supported but need to be named `tag1` , `tag2` , `tag3` , `tag4` , `tag5`

+Don't make any of them a requirement as not having a tag works fine (tho the image that gets fetched is ENTIRELY random)